sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 ## Notes

-This guide was heavily inspired by and based on [this other guide, on creating full stack projects and deploying them in a cluster equivalent to the one created here, with GitLab CI](https://github.com/senseta-os/senseta-base-project/blob/master/docker-swarm-cluster-deploy.md).
+This guide was heavily inspired by and based on [this other guide: Docker Swarm Mode and Traefik for an HTTPS cluster](https://github.com/tiangolo/medium-posts/tree/master/docker-swarm-mode-and-traefik-for-a-https-cluster).